sahuam/Hello-World-Static-Java-Web-Application/README.md

           |--->index.html

 <b>Step 2 - Deploying HelloWorld Project in Apache Tomcat.</b></br>
-If tomcat is not install in your system.
-Click here to visit the website to download --> <a href="https://tomcat.apache.org/download-90.cgi">Apache Tomcat 9</a>
+<i>Note : If tomcat is not install in your system.
+Click here to visit the website to download --> <a href="https://tomcat.apache.org/download-90.cgi">Apache Tomcat 9</a>.</i></br>

 After installation check the install direcorty path.
-For example I am taking the install directory path as "C:\Program Files\Apache Software Foundation\Tomcat 9.0"
+For example I am taking the install directory path as "C:\Program Files\Apache Software Foundation\Tomcat 9.0"</br>

-Copy the project folder HelloWorld in "<tomcat-install-dir>/webapps/" directory.
+Copy the project folder HelloWorld in "<tomcat-install-dir>/webapps/" directory. </br>
-Open cmd(command prompt) on your system and follow the below steps -
+Open cmd(command prompt) on your system and follow the below steps - </br>
-          - goto to bin folder of tomcat type : <b>cd "C:\Program Files\Apache Software Foundation\Tomcat 9.0\bin"</b>
+          - to go to the bin folder of tomcat type : <b>cd "C:\Program Files\Apache Software Foundation\Tomcat 9.0\bin"</b></br>
           - For starting tomcat type : <b>startup.bat</b>

+<i>Note : To stop apache tomact type on cmd "shutdown.bat"</i></br>